 Schedule a recurring audit of your expense data to spot unapproved SaaS spend.
 Depending on your scale, this may be monthly or quarterly.
 Look for patterns by department or expense submitter.

-2. Conduct quarterly reviews with departments to uncover any shadow IT:
+2. Conduct quarterly reviews with departments:

 Meet with department leads to proactively ask what unsanctioned tools may be percolating.
 Position it not as a witch-hunt but a chance to meet their needs through official channels.

-3. Implement spend management software to automatically flag maverick purchases:
+3. Implement spend management software:

 Consider investing in dedicated spend management software like Spendflo that uses machine learning to instantly detect and flag unapproved SaaS purchases.
 This automation streamlines oversight.

-4. Monitor app usage data to spot underutilized or redundant tools:
+4. Monitor app usage data:

 Maverick spend is often a response to insufficient or duplicative tools.
 By monitoring usage data, you can proactively sunset underperforming SaaS and replace it with solutions that meet needs.